Native Mode

 Gradle Native Mode

 When JFROG_RUN_NATIVE=true is set, jf gradle runs Gradle without injecting the Artifactory Gradle plugin or applying .jfrog/projects/gradle.yaml.
-You must configure Gradle to resolve from Artifactory yourself using the Artifactory Set Me Up instructions, which include applying the Artifactory Gradle plugin and configuring repository URLs and credentials in your build script or gradle.properties.
+You must configure Gradle to resolve from Artifactory yourself using the Artifactory Set Me Up instructions, which generate the repository URL and credential configuration you add to your build.gradle or gradle.properties.

 Usage